CompileNix/docker-nginx/Readme.md

 ```

 ### Provide Your Own Nginx Configuration Files
-You can either add or replace indivitual nginx config files to the [existing default configs](./config) by mapping them as a volume to `/config` into the container.
+You can either add or replace individual nginx config files to the [existing default configs](./config) by mapping them as a volume to `/config` into the container.
 For example would a mapped config file to `/config/nginx.conf` replace the default `nginx.conf` that is present in the container image.

 For information on the syntax of nginx configuration files, see the [official documentation](http://nginx.org/en/docs/) and the [Beginner's Guide](http://nginx.org/en/docs/beginners_guide.html#conf_structure).